-Twitter is a free social networking and microblogging service that enables its users to send and read messages known as tweets.
+Twitter is a free social networking and microblogging service that enables its users to send and read brief messages known as tweets.
 Tweets are text-based posts of up to 140 characters displayed on the author's profile page and delivered to the author's subscribers, who are known as followers.
 Senders can restrict delivery to those in their circle of friends by maintaining a “private” account, or, by default, allow open access.

 - Choose a professional username, preferably one that incorporates your name.

 - Include your full name, location, and link (to your LinkedIn profile, online resume, or professional blog) in your profile.
 Choose a professional-style photo of yourself so people can put a face to your name.

 - You have 140 characters for your bio, so be concise and clear: mention your profession, main skills, and ultimate career goal.
 Keep the details relevant and up-to-date.

 - The key to starting on Twitter is following valuable connections, listening to what they say, and interacting with them.

 - Build your community slowly, and follow higher-ups in companies, industry icons, recruiters, and other job seekers.

 - Respond to people's tweets by using the '@' sign and their username (also known as their "Twitter handle"), or just click on the reply button at the bottom of every tweet.

 - Avoid asking bluntly about open jobs.